yuyenchang/uncertainty_sat/README.md

 ## Uncertainty Estimation Methods

-The project includes uncertainty quantification through:
+This project includes the following method for uncertainty estimation:

-- **Monte Carlo Dropout**: Enables dropout during inference to estimate uncertainty by generating multiple predictions.
+- **Monte Carlo Dropout**: Uses Monte Carlo dropout to randomly drop neurons and average forward passes for uncertainty.

 ## Results